meonkeys/mesos-doc-test/Mesos-ready-to-go-AMI.md

 The other main way to launch a Mesos cluster on EC2 is using the Mesos "Ready-to-go" AMI.
 We have set up this AMI to make taking Mesos for a spin as easy as launching a some instances in EC2.
 That is, we have pre-packaged an AMI with /etc/init.d/mesos-master and /etc/init.d/mesos-slave scripts that make running a Mesos master or slave on those machines super easy!

-<b>WARNING:</b> While this feature is in Alpha, this AMI has the public ssh keys of some Mesos developers in the .ssh/authorized_keys file for now which would be a security vulnerability if you use these AMIs and don't want those folks to have access to ssh into your instances!
-You can always remove these entries after you book the instance, and even re-bundle the AMI if you plan on reusing this functionality.
+<i><b>WARNING:</b> While this feature is in Alpha, this AMI has the public ssh keys of some Mesos developers in the .ssh/authorized_keys file for now which would be a security vulnerability if you use these AMIs and don't want those folks to have access to ssh into your instances!
+You can always remove these entries after you boot the instance, and even re-bundle the AMI if you plan on reusing this functionality.</i>

 ## Prerequisite: Have a functional EC2 account